-Now that you know what sort of paddle boarding equipment to buy, let’s cover the most basic technique that you need to learn: How to stand up on an SUP paddle board.
+Now that you know what sort of stand up paddle boarding equipment to buy, let’s cover the most basic technique that you need to learn: How to stand up on an SUP paddle board.

-- Place the board in water so that the water is about knee-high.
+- Place the stand up paddle board in water so that the water is about knee-high.

-- While holding the sides of the board to keep it stable, steadily adjust your feet so that you’re standing instead of kneeling.
+- While holding the sides of the SUP to keep it stable, steadily adjust your feet so that you’re standing instead of kneeling.
 Take it one step at a time.

-- When both feet are planted on the board and your knees are bent, gradually raise your upper body and straighten out.
+- When both feet are planted on the stand up paddle board and your knees are bent, gradually raise your upper body and straighten out.

 - Keep your balance, extend fully, and straighten your legs.